thruston/python-tabulate/README.md

-The default is to sort by all columns from right to left, but with some built-in smarts: things that look like dates are treated as dates; "book titles" ignore leading articles; and labels with numeric suffixes are sorted properly, So given this table:
+The default is to sort by all columns from right to left, but with some built-in smarts: things that look like dates are treated as dates; "book titles" ignore leading articles; and labels with numeric suffixes are sorted properly.
+So given this table:

     20 Feb 2014  Social Darwinism               p5912
     27 Feb 2020  The Evolution of Horses        p233